ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 ## Commands

-The VimTeX plugin provides a number of user-defined commands, and these are listed and described in the documentation section `:help vimtex-commands`.
+The VimTeX plugin provides a number of user commands, and these are listed and described in the documentation section `:help vimtex-commands`.
 The commands mostly cover compilation, PDF reader integration, and system and plugin status;
 we will return to VimTeX's commands when explaining [compilation]({{< relref "/tutorials/vim-latex/compilation" >}}) and [PDF reader integration]({{< relref "/tutorials/vim-latex/pdf-reader" >}}) in the next two articles in this series.